HackabilityBIHC/Sherlock/README.md

 Sherlock will take care of detecting any track found in the inserted device, copy them locally, and reproduce them.
 If you want to update/change the tracks to be played, insert the device with the new tracks **before** starting up Sherlock, and it will **overwrite** any existing ones.

 **Warning**: _all_ existing tracks will be deleted if new ones are provided via a removable device at start-up.
-Make sure the removable device contains all desired tracks to be played (even ones that already were on Sherlock).
+Ensure the removable device contains **all** desired tracks to be played (even ones that already were on Sherlock).
+Sherlock will NOT check for duplicates with existing ones.

 Currently, at **start-up**, Sherlock performs the following:
 1. Tries to load tracks from an inserted device.
 If device is inserted and tracks are found, then copies these locally and reproduces them.